Torahime3/FC_Freecube/README.md

 The freecube itself has already been 100% recreated, but some details like ranks and the friend system are still missing.
 I'm working on it !

+## BUG FIXES

+- [x] Fix music transmitter not cancelling when quit plot
+- [x] Player can ignite tnt in other plot with flame bow
+- [x] Ignore case sensitivity in the command system

 ## TODO

-- [ ] Fix music transmitter not cancelling when quit plot
-- [ ] Player can ignite tnt in other plot with flame bow
-- [x] Ignore case sensitivity in the command system
 - [x] Data storage system
 - [x] Request lifecycle management
 - [x] Fix the permissions on the entity generator and the pvp areas